OpenSlides/OpenSlides/README.md

 instance of OpenSlides 3 is now a single meeting in OpenSlides 4.
 This is why there is no automatic migration path.

-However, you have the possiblity to export your meeting from OpenSlides 3 and import it in OpenSlides 4:
+However, you have the possibility to export your meeting from OpenSlides 3 and import it in OpenSlides 4:
 - In your __OpenSlides 3__ instance, go to *Settings*, click on the three dots in the top right-hand corner and click *Export to OpenSlides4*.
 A JSON file will be downloaded which contains all your